What to do if my Chromebook is damaged, broken, won't power on, etc...

 What happens if my student damages/loses their Chromebook?

-- Each Chromebook will be issued at the start of the school year with a protective hard case, a padded soft case and a charger in its own padded soft case.
+- Each Chromebook will be issued at the start of the school year with a protective hard case, a padded soft case and a charger in its own padded soft pouch.
 Normal wear and tear is expected, but any damage or loss due to negligence or abuse will either be repaired or replaced at the cost to the student.
-The cost of the repair will depend on which part of the computer is damaged (For example - a damaged screen would cost approximately $45 to replace while an upper chassis replacement would cost approximately $96.00).
+The cost of the repair will depend on which part of the computer is damaged (For example - a damaged screen would cost approximately $35.00 to replace while an upper chassis replacement can potentially cost upwards of $56.00 depending on damage).

-- There is also an optional insurance plan available at a reasonable price.
+- There is also an optional insurance plan available for a limited time at the beginning of each school year.